Join the rewards club for food lovers and unlock rewards

 Endo at The Rotunda, White City

-Endo Kazutoshi is a third-generation sushi master whose dedication to his craft is evidenced in each mouthful.
+What: Endo Kazutoshi is a third-generation sushi master whose dedication to his craft is evidenced in each mouthful.
 Every single element that goes into the sushi here is purposefully put together – the rice comes from the chef’s own family farm, the wasabi is brought in from a supplier who is well-regarded as having the best wasabi in the world, and the seaweed is of the same ilk.
 As you can imagine, the coming together of so many miniature masterpieces results in pretty explosive mouthfuls.
-This is sushi unlike you can get anywhere else.
+This is sushi you can't get anywhere else.

 Where: 101 Wood Lane, W12 7FR